 - Agency's Policies and Protocols Addressing the Prison Rape Elimination Act (PREA) in the Operations Manual

 - Park Street Policy 1201 Program Evaluation

 - HC annual PREA report on website

+- Interview with Agency PREA Coordinator

 - Interview with PREA Compliance Manager

 - Interview with HC Executive Director

-- Interview with Agency PREA Coordinator

 The Howard Center has an annual agency PREA report that highlights progress and compliance with federal PREA standards.
-The report is titled, "Eliminating Sexual Abuse and Sexual Harassment in Howard Center's Park Street and Transition House Programs" and is posted on the Safe Environmental Standards website (2015 and 2016 reports).
-This report includes comparison data for sexual abuse incidents from the prior year.
-At the time of this report being issued, the agency was in the process of drafting the 2017 annual PREA report which will be posted to the website by March 1, 2018.
+The report is titled, "Eliminating Sexual Abuse and Sexual Harassment in Howard Center's Park Street and Transition House Programs" and is posted on the Safe Environmental Standards website (https://howardcenter.org/safe-environment-standards/).
+The webpage includes reports from 2015-2020.
+Each individual report includes comparison data for sexual abuse incidents from the prior year.
+Just prior to the onsite review, the auditor checked the website, and all report links are in working order.

-The practice of creating an annual progress report is supported by the Howard Center PREA policy which states the agency will, "Complete annual reports for each facility as well as the Howard Center as a whole and include a comparison of the current year's data and corrective actions to prior years and evaluate the agency's progress in addressing sexual abuse; redact from the report any resident identifiable information as well as any information Howard Center believes poses a clear and specific threat to the safety and security of either of the facilities; have these reports approved by Howard Center's CEO" (page 15).
-The auditor confirmed that the 2016 report was approved by Mr. Bob Bick, Executive Director Howard Center, and is posted on the agency website.
-An interview with the Howard Center Executive Director confirmed he approves the agency's annual PREA report.
+The practice of creating an annual progress report is supported by the Howard Center PREA policy which states the agency will, "Complete annual reports for each facility as well as the Howard Center as a whole and include a comparison of the current year's data and corrective actions to prior years and evaluate the agency's progress in addressing sexual abuse; redact from the report any resident identifiable information as well as any information Howard Center believes poses a clear and specific threat to the safety and security of either of the facilities; have these reports approved by Howard Center's CEO."
+During interviews with the Howard Center CEO and the Director of Home and Community Services, the auditor confirmed the Agency PREA Coordinator drafts the annual PREA report and that they review and approve the report prior it being posted to the agency's website.

 The Howard Center currently has a process by which data in various areas are reviewed on a yearly basis.
 The Park Street Program Policy 1201, "Program Evaluation" requires "On an annual basis, Park Street staff will meet to evaluate program goals and satisfactions evaluations to assess whether the current services/treatment are meeting the needs of the residents/program.
 The assessment of services/needs will also evaluate the strengths, weaknesses, trends, opportunities and threats to the organization.
 Through this assessment, staff will develop new outcome and program goals.
-The Program Director will submit a written account of the findings and new goals sent to the Quality Assurance Reviewer" (page 2).
-The program is encouraged to continue formally documenting information from this meeting.
+The Program Director will submit a written account of the findings and new goals sent to the Quality Assurance Reviewer."
+The Agency PREA Coordinator meets with Park Street and Transition House Program Directors and PREA Compliance Managers throughout the year to review PREA data and discuss challenges.
+The Park Street Program Director also reported that the Agency PREA Coordinator makes himself available for consultation at any time and is readily available during/following allegations of sexual abuse and/or sexual harassment.

-Standard 115.389: Data storage, publication, and destruction 115.389 (a)
+Standard 115.389: Data storage, publication, and destruction